the-peon-project/peon/documentation/manual/docs/changelog/cli.md

 # Commandline Interface (CLI)

+## v1.0.0

+- [x] TESTED :pencil: Tested that CLI is working as required.

-## v0.0.0
+## v0.0.1

-- Moved CLI to own project
+- [x] INITIALISED :airplane: Extracted from master project and created as stand-alone project.